zoonk/.github/profile/README.md

 ## Where We’re Headed

-We’re starting with an app where you can learn anything with short interactive activities.
-Long term, we want Zoonk to become the go-to place for professional and career development: where people go to learn something new, develop skills, find jobs, hire people, and connect with others to build the future together.
+We’re starting with an app where you can learn anything through short, interactive lessons built around practical examples and everyday language.

+Long term, we want Zoonk to become the go-to place for learning and career development: where people learn new skills, build profiles, find work, hire talent, start projects, and connect with others to shape the future together.